 Help delay the death of our biosphere by just one minute by living an eco logical lifestyle for the next 365 days -- and you will give the equivalent of another year to live to 13,308 people.
 Yay Earth Hero!!!

-At few scientists say a 90% or more die off of all multi-cellular life on our biosphere by 2035 is possible - if we do not slow down climate change.
-Numerous scientists say it will be catastrophic for our biosphere and humankind by 2100 - if we do not greatly reduce fossil fuel consumption.
-[Resources ::]
+A few scientists are hinting that a 90% or more die off of all multi-cellular life on our biosphere by 2035 is possible - if we do not slow down climate change.
+Numerous scientists say if we do not greatly reduce fossil fuel consumption - it will be catastrophic for our biosphere and humankind by 2100. [:: Resources / Citations below ::]

 Hello Earth Lover,